 In any case, GAAP generally requires that the risk of loss must have been substantially transferred to the captive for “normal” insurance company accounting to be applicable.
 If this is not the case, then the premiums and losses are accounted for under deposit accounting and the captive’s operations would be included in the financial statements of the sponsor.
 There is also a tax issue regarding risk transfer.

 In setting up a captive, a determination must be made whether to domicile the entity “onshore” in the USA or offshore, such as the Cayman Islands or Bermuda.
 This is usually the result of a comprehensive business feasibility plan and assessment.
 Onshore domiciled entities are subject to “clawback” or oversight by one or more state insurance departments.
 However, in the era of Sarbanes-Oxley’s emphasis on internal controls and transparence, some executives actually perceive this somewhat higher level of oversight as an advantage.

 Captive insurance companies (especially onshore) are subject to comprehensive regulatory audits, normally on a three to five year cycle basis.
 Offshore regulation typically is limited to a desk review of statutory basis financial statement certified by a local CPA or chartered accountant.
 Administratively, the statutory auditor may be able to rely to some extent on workpapers provided by the auditor of the sponsoring organization that may provide management and TPA/third party administrator services or similar claims adjudication services.

 There may be some limits on the type of risks insured, depending on where the entity is domiciled.
 ERISA type employee benefits may be limited to an onshore captive.

 Have questions about GAAP and statutory reporting issues?
-Post a comment below or contact our Accounting and Auditing Group at 440-449-6800.
+Interested in learning more about our Accounting and Auditing Group or the topics covered in this blog?
+Contact Pete Metzloff at email@example.com or at 440-449-6800.